Croquette: France

+They are traditionally made from a base of thick béchamel, velouté or potato purée in which different ingredients can be included (ham, cheese, meat, vegetables).
+Croquettes made from a base of rice are also common and several recipes can be found in Antonin Carême books.

 Belgium

 Kroketten/croquettes can be served as a side or main dish.
 They are usually savoury and filled with mashed potatoes.
 The two most popular Belgian croquettes have a thick bechamel filling mixed with grey shrimps "garnaalkroketten/croquettes de crevettes" or cheese "kaaskroketten/croquettes de fromage".
 The prawn filling seems to have first appeared in 1922, and became popular in the 1950s.
 As a main dish, they are usually served with a salad, fried parsley and frites.